SchildCode/VBA-PRNGs/README.md

 ## Conclusion

 * Use **SFC32** for most PRNG tasks (all except studies to be published with peer-review).
 It is very fast, has a long period (~2^128), and passes all tests in BugCrush.
-I have also coded an 'extra-small' version, **xSFC32**, with self-contained initialization and hard-coded seeding.
+I have also coded an 'extra-small' version, **xSFC32**, with self-contained initialization without seeding, that doesn't need warmup.
 The source code for both is in file [SFC32_module.bas](https://github.com/SchildCode/VBA-PRNGs/blob/main/SFC32_module.bas).
 * Use **PCG32** for those PRNG tasks requiring best statistical quality, for publishing.
 It is slower than SFC32 but has a solid mathematical design rationale (LCG base + permutation step) and extensive empirical evidence of consistently excellent quality (TestU01, PractRand) and reproducibility.
 The source code is in file [PCG32_module.bas](https://github.com/SchildCode/VBA-PRNGs/blob/main/PCG32_module.bas).

 Code of the remaining PRNGs is in file [otherPRNGs_module.bas](https://github.com/SchildCode/VBA-PRNGs/blob/main/otherPRNGs_module.bas).<br>